wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/buildmachine-expedited.md

 7) You need to spin up a small machine to be your build machine by clicking "Add" on the top right of the GUI.
 And then follow these steps:

->     1. Select which template you want debian 10 (or later) or ubuntu 20.04 (or later)
+>     1. Select which template you want debian 12 or ubuntu 24.04
 >     2. Select which zone you want to deploy to, for example, CH-GVA-2
 >     3. Select instance type "Tiny" for example
 >     4. Select disk size (50GB)
->     5. Ignore SSH KEY
+>     5. Ignore the SSH KEY in the GUI (the system will get this from the "SSH" value that you pasted into your user data script above)
->     6. Make sure your security group "adt-build-machine" is set for this machine and deselect the "default" security group if it is selected.
+>     6. Make sure your build machine is added to the security group "adt-build-machine" and deselect the "default" security group if it is selected.
 >     7. In the "User Data" area of your VPC machine, paste the entire script that you were left with from 4.
 >     8. Click Create and wait for your machine to build